penincillin/DREAM/readme.md

 cd DREAM
 ```
 ## Run the Code and Model
-Code and model are comming soon.
+Code and models are coming soon.